cjschu17/Thesis2016-2017/Appendix/Chapter2/Scripts/README.md

+## Scala Scripts for Chapter 2: Text Citation and Text Wrangling ##

 The scala scripts associated with Chapter 2 are those which were used in the creation of the specific versions of the Venetus A scholia.
 For this thesis, it was necessary to create a paleographically normalized (p-normalized), orthographically normalized (o-normalized), morphologically-normalized (m-normalized), and an edition suitable for topic modelling (TM edition).
 Editions of these versions can be found elsewhere in the appendix [here]().

 Scripts necessary for the p-normalized text are not found in this appendix as they were developed by Neel Smith, and I simply had access to the final product, and not the scripts.